uc-cdis/fence/README.md

 ### Fence as OpenID Provider (OP)

-- Fence is the OpenID Provider (OP)
+- Fence is the OP
 - A third-party application is the client
 - Our microservices (e.g. [`sheepdog`](https://github.com/uc-cdis/sheepdog)) are resource providers